jcan37/jeffcannon/content/blog/bonfire.md

 ### •••

 The idea for this post is not mine.
-I heard it in Tim Ferris's [podcast](https://tim.blog/2020/05/08/elizabeth-gilbert/) with Elizabeth Gilbert where she is discussing what she learned from Oprah's life coach Martha Beck.
+I heard it in Tim Ferriss's [podcast](https://tim.blog/2020/05/08/elizabeth-gilbert/) with Elizabeth Gilbert where she is discussing what she learned from Oprah's life coach Martha Beck.
 I just loved the analogy and wanted to share it.

 \- Baltimore, MD